Archfx/evie/README.md

 Vacuum Pump Mount
 ---

-This is a mount for GM electric Vacuum from C7 Corvette to 6 gen LTG Camaros.
-Mounts direclty to the empty bolt halls in the passanger side engine compartment right next to the downpipe.
-No extra drilling required.
+This mount is designed for installing the GM electric vacuum pump from the C7 Corvette onto 6th-generation LTG Camaros.
+It attaches directly to the existing bolt holes in the passenger-side engine compartment, next to the downpipe.
+No additional drilling is required.